PART ONE - PART TWO - PART THREE - PART FOUR

 While Japan was embarking on the next era of Looney Tunes on home video, back home Warner Home Video was still relegating the franchise to VHS.
 In early July the label offered its only Looney Tunes release of the year, a reissue of Bugs Bunny's 1001 Rabbit Tales in a now-standard clamshell case.
 Unlike 1999's Looney Looney Looney Bugs Bunny Movie rerelease, the Looney Tunes Presents banner was gone from the cover artwork, a clear sign that Warner was now only doing one-off releases and was no longer interested in attempting any sort of cohesive collection.
 The only real notable thing that could be said about the 1001 Rabbit Tales reissue is that it would be the final Bugs Bunny-centric release ever on VHS.

 Just days after the reissue of 1001 Rabbit Tales, Japan saw the DVD release of I Love Tweety Vol. 2.
 Ten more Tweety cartoons were joined by a bonus Bugs short (Baton Bunny).
 Again focusing primarily on 1950s efforts, the Tweety cartoons picked were an even more satisfying selection than on the previous disc, with the likes of All a Bir-r-r-d, Sandy Claws, Gift Wrapped, Tweet Zoo, Fowl Weather, and others.
-Tweety was becoming so popular in Japan that Warner Home Video also released a trio of new VHS compilations starring the bird, albeit only in Japanese.
+Tweety was becoming so popular in Japan that Warner Home Video announced plans to release a trio of new VHS compilations starring the bird, albeit only in Japanese.
+(As of this writing, the VHS collections have yet to turn up in the hands of any collector.)

 October 2001 became something of a pivotal month for Looney Tunes on home video, especially in regard to the growing demand for the cartoons on DVD.
 Yet another update would be conveyed, while something historic would happen in the most understated of ways.